graygnuorg/pound/README.md

 ## Installing

-If both building and testing succeeded, install __pound__.
+If both building and testing succeeded, it's time to install __pound__.
 To do so, run the following command as root:

 ```sh
  make install